Heinz Walkerling

 U-91 28 Jan 1942 19 Apr 1943 3 patrols (156 days)

 Heinz Walkerling joined the Kriegsmarine in 1935.
-He served on the minelayer Hansestadt Danzig from Aug 1939 to March 1940, then on the destroyer Z 8 Bruno Heinemann until Oct 1940.
+He served on the minelayer Hansestadt Danzig from Aug 1939 to March 1940, then the destroyer Z 8 Bruno Heinemann until Oct 1940.

-Walkering took the U-91 out for its first patrol from Kiel, Germany on 15 Aug 1942 and headed into the North Atlantic (Busch & Röll, 1997).
-During this patrol he attack several convoys and sank two ships, including the Canadian destroyer HMCS Ottawa (H 60) (Rohwer, 1998).
-He arrived at Brest, his new base, on 6 Oct 1942.
+U-91 left on her first patrol from Kiel on 15 Aug 1942 (Busch & Röll, 1997).
+Her new commander attacked several convoys, sinking two ships, including the Canadian destroyer HMCS Ottawa (H 60) (Rohwer, 1998).
+She arrived at Brest, her new base, on 6 Oct 1942.

-The Canadian destroyer HMCS Ottawa (H 60) sunk by U-91 (Walkerling) on 14 Sept 1942.
+The Canadian destroyer HMCS Ottawa (H 60), sunk by U-91 (Walkerling) on 14 Sept 1942.

 Sources